 Shakey’s Pizza Parlor/Yelp

-Established in Sacramento in 1954 as America’s first franchise pizzeria, Shakey’s now has about 500 locations worldwide and about 50 in the United States, with the highest concentration in Southern California.
-There’s an emphasis on fun as well as pizza, and all locations have a game room for kids.
-The pizza is also quite good: Go for the Shakey’s Special, with salami, pepperoni, Italian sausage, ground beef, mushrooms and black olives.
-And don’t forget to get some of the battered and fried Mojo Potatoes.
+Founded in Sacramento, California, in 1954, Shakey’s Pizza Parlor has hundreds of locations in California and Washington State as well as six in Mexico today.
+There’s an emphasis on fun as well as pizza and beer, and all locations have a game room for kids.
+Go for the Shakey’s Special, with salami, pepperoni, Italian sausage, ground beef, mushrooms and black olives.
+And don’t forget to get some of the sliced, battered and fried Mojo Potatoes.

-Celebrating its 11th year in operation, Seattle-based MOD Pizza differentiates itself from the competition in a few major ways: Pies are made assembly line-style, more than 30 toppings are available (including pesto, house-roasted red peppers, fresh rosemary, spicy or mild Italian sausage, and fig balsamic glaze), and all pies — no matter how many toppings — cost just one price.
-Ten specialty pizzas are also available, including the Mad Dog (mozzarella, pepperoni, mild sausage, ground beef, and red sauce), Dominic (white sauce, Asiago, basil, red onion, sliced tomatoes, and mild sausage), and Calexico (mozzarella, gorgonzola, chicken, jalapeños, hot Buffalo sauce, and red sauce).
-We really wish this chain would go national.
+Founded in 2008 by the husband-and-wife duo of Scott and Ally Svenson, Seattle-based MOD Pizza stands out in a few major ways: Pies are made assembly-line style, more than 30 toppings are available (including pesto, house-roasted red peppers, fresh rosemary, spicy or mild Italian sausage and fig balsamic glaze) and all pies — no matter how many toppings — cost just one price.
+Ten specialty pizzas are also available, including the Mad Dog (mozzarella, pepperoni, mild sausage, ground beef and red sauce), Dominic (white sauce, Asiago, basil, red onion, sliced tomatoes and mild sausage), and Calexico (mozzarella, Gorgonzola, chicken, jalapenos, hot Buffalo sauce and red sauce).
+This is one of those chains that should really go national.

-Little Caesars, founded in 1959 in the Detroit suburbs, is perhaps best known for its mascot’s catchphrase, “Pizza Pizza!,” originally intended to advertise a deal where two pizzas were served for the price of one competitor’s pie.
-Today there are locations all over the world, selling round and deep-dish pizzas made with dough made in-house daily, as well as wings, Italian cheese bread, and Crazy Bread.
-Its popular Hot-N-Ready offer guarantees a hot pizza for just $5, and it’s been known to experiment with things like lasagna pizza.
+Little Caesars was founded in 1959 in the Detroit suburbs by the husband-and-wife duo of Mike and Marian Ilitch, and it’s perhaps best known for its mascot’s catchphrase, “Pizza Pizza!”
+Today it’s the third-largest pizza chain in the world with locations in more than 25 countries, selling round and deep-dish pizzas as well as wings, Italian cheese bread and Crazy Bread.
+Its popular Hot-N-Ready offer guarantees a hot pizza for just $5, and it’s been known to experiment with things like lasagna pizza and a Fritos pizza.